xrowgmbh/activedirectory-bundle/doc/blogpost.md

 Active Directory Connector

 Enterprises are usually empowered by a Windows Active Directory (AD) for Single Sign-on, identity, user, groups, roles and policy management.
 Active Directory (AD) is a directory service that Microsoft developed for Windows domain networks.
 Active Directory can be either deployed over Windows Server, Azure Active Directory or compatible third party software like Red Hat(tm) Directory Server.
-The benefits for eZ Platform having a connection to enterprise wide identity provider is the unified, standardized approach applying all centralised identity information to the CMS.
+The benefits for eZ Platform having a connection to enterprise wide identity provider is the unified, standardized approach applying all centralised identity information to eZ Platform.

 Her are some example use cases you might solve when appling Active Directory Connector